What is your average GPA and MCAT?

 Des Moines, IA 50312

-- The application deadline is June 2013, however, DMU encourages applicants to submit materials by no later than April 2013 to receive the best consideration.
-We will likely finish filling our class in May, and continue interviewing qualified applicants for potential seats on our Alternate List in May/June.
+- The application deadline is June 2014, however, DMU encourages applicants to submit materials by no later than March 2014 to receive the best consideration.
+We will likely finish filling our class in the spring, and continue interviewing qualified applicants for potential seats on our Alternate List in May/June.

 What should I expect after DMU receives my completed application?